hypo69/hypo/pytest/gemini - set 4/en/src/ai/tiny_troupe/TinyTroupe/CODE_OF_CONDUCT.md

 #  Therefore, there are no functions, methods, or classes to test.

 # Placeholder for tests (Replace with actual tests if applicable).
-# Example test, just for demonstration.
+# Example test, just for demonStartion.

 def test_empty_file():
     """